 When you live alone, especially after sharing your life with someone for so long, things change.
 Little things.
 Shoe storage locations are one of those things.

 With the warmer weather, I’ve noticed that summer “slip-on” shoes have been accumulating under the coffee table in the living room.
-But again, the housekeeper puts them away to the closet every week.
+But again, the housekeeper puts them away in the closet every week.

 Yes, when you live alone you become a lazy slob.
 Thank goodness I had the clarity of mind to hire a housekeeper two months after Paul died.
 Otherwise, you can bet the house would have been condemned by now!